danielabar/meblog/src/markdown/active_storage_form_errors.md

 # other cloud storage providers...
 ```

-Since we're running locally, the uploaded files can be found in the `storage` directory in the project root.
-When using sqlite3, Rails also happens to store the development and test databases in this directory.
-To view only the active storage contents, we can use [tree](https://formulae.brew.sh/formula/tree#default) and filter out the database files:
+Since we're running locally, the uploaded files can be found in the `storage` directory in the project root:

 ```
-tree storage -I "*.sqlite3*|*sqlite3*|*/.*" --prune
+tree storag

 storage
 └── 60